Composer Burrill Phillips

 BP: It's my opinion that

 a little teaching of composition is about enough.
-They'll
+They'll experiment

-science.
-It's not even an art.
+not even an art.
 It's some kind of an activity that has a lot more to

 do more with other things than music.
 The techniques can be learned

 easily from people who are not even composition teachers.
 I can imagine

 that you can get a good deal out of knowing a lot about the musicology end

 of things through reading and through listening to stages of musical progress

 from the Middle Ages on down to the present if you're capable of absorbing

 it.
 People who do that have a kind of discipline of mind that the older

 generations had.
 When I was a young student you had to study counterpoint

 in a certain way, and take a certain textbook and follow that.
 It turned

 out to be completely useless.
 It never gave me anything, I can tell

 BD: Well, in composition